jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 Another way to fill out melodies is to add bass notes on the lower strings.
-Start by playing the chord root notes on their own before (or instead of) playing the chord.
+Start by playing the chord root notes on their own, before (or instead of) the chord.
 Add more variety to the bass line by playing fifths, octaves, and approach tones.
 See {% include chapter-link.html slug="bass" %}.